DevMountain/nbaRoutes/README.md

 ## Step 3: Start to Configure the Router
 As I mentioned in step 1, setting up the router is perhaps the most important part of this entire application.
 Our router is going to decide which template and controller get used based on what URL we're currently on.
 * Open up your app.js file.
-Modify your router so whenever the user is at the index page (/), have the templateUrl be js/home/homeTmpl.html and the controller be 'homeCtrl'.
+Modify your router so that there is a state called 'home' so that whenever the user is at the index page (/), have the templateUrl be js/home/homeTmpl.html and the controller be 'homeCtrl'.
 We will complete the rest of this route a little later.
 * Now we're going to set up the individual team's routes.
 It's important to understand that all three teams (Jazz, Lakers, Heat) are going to be using the same Controller and the same Template.
   - Whenever the user goes to '/teams/:team' use 'js/teams/teamTmpl.html' as the templateUrl and use 'teamCtrl' as the controller.
   - Take note of the /:team that's in the URL.
 Remember, that makes it so your application is able to keep track of certain states based on which team is located in the URL.
 For example, when the user visits yoursite.com/teams/utahjazz, in our controller $routeParams.team is going to be equal to 'utahjazz'.
 This allows us to then pass in the specific team into our getTeamData method that's on our service and get only that teams data.
 Also note that the menu in our index.html page have links that point to the different teams (which will be caught by :team in our router).